Investor YouTube channel

 Data protection has highest priority within Deutsche Telekom.
 In order to be compliant with our high requirements, we have taken numerous technical and organisational measures.
 Moreover, we train and certify our personnel on this topic continuously.

 Deutsche Telekom is a reliable dividend share with high payouts.
 In total, we have paid out c.€ 15.70 per share since our IPO (effective summer 2023).
 Especially when comparing the share with a performance index such as the DAX, it is important to include the dividend into your assessment.

 In order to visualise the performance of the Telekom share and ensure a current and correct perspective, feel free to use our interactive tool

 You can buy Deutsche Telekom share through a bank or a broker.
 As soon as your bank has set up a deposit for you, you can advice your bank to buy Telekom shares.
 The Commercial Paper number is 555750 (ISIN DE0005557508).

-T-Shares are traded at all seven stock exchanges in Germany including the Frankfurt Stock Exchange as well as on OTCQX.
+T-Shares are traded at all stock exchanges in Germany including electronic trading platform XETRA and on various other purely electronic trading venues as well as on OTCQX.